|

 More detailed information on atoms of individuality and also the information

-on ratio of atoms with feelings and consciousness of the man look on the
+on ratio of atoms with human feelings and consciousness look on the

 following page.